buyekeobare/my_first_django_project/README.md

 In your terminal, run:

-7.          django-admin startproject <name of file> .
+7.           django-admin startproject my_first_project .

 - This command creates a new Django project named my_first_project.
 - You will get a manage.py file and a directory named my_first_project with various configuration files.